elixirchat/elixirchat-js-sdk/README.md

 <a id="config-socketUrl"></a>

 #### `socketUrl: string` (required)
-Your ElixirChat backend WebSocket URL starting with `ws:` protocol (for example `ws://elixirchat.yourcompany.com:4000/socket`)
+Your ElixirChat backend WebSocket URL starting with `ws:`/`wss:` protocol (for example `wss://elixirchat.yourcompany.com:4000/socket`)

 <br/>